Shinobu-Kazahana/HackWorkZ-Time-Management/README.md

 # HackWorkZ-Time-Management
-A payroll solution for Procore instances
+A custom payroll solution for Procore instances.

 ![Image 1](./1.png)